IvanaKos/app_landing/README.md

 TODO: I noticed some images have duplicate versions JPG and PNG.
 Please keep only the ones you need to use and delete the rest.
 DONE

-TODO: If you haven't please run all the JPGs and PNGs through an optimizer tool such as: https://tinypng.com/ to reduce the filesize.
-DONE

 TODO: We need to improve the section background images placement.
 I will show you how.